sebbes333/identify/README.md

 There is no (known?) way to diferentiate a "integer like" float number, eg: `3.00` or `123.0000` from a "true integer" eg: `3` or `123`, not even on a binarry level.<br/>
 Therefore `identify(3.00).subType` will return `"int"` instead of `"float"`.<br/>
 All other things should return their correct values.

+##### Feedback requests:
+1. I am thinking of removing `.type` & only return `.subType` directly as a string, but I will wait to see what your feedback says about it.
+2. If you find anything that doesn't return what you think it should, it would be very usefull if you could report it.